The Many Horrors All Hallows’ Eve (and Variations)

 https://www.facebook.com/ALLHALLOWSEVIL/

-Watch All Hallows Evil: Lord of the Harvest (2012) at YouTube:
+Watch All Hallows Evil: Lord of the Harvest (2012) full film at YouTube:

 The town of Hallowed Hill is known as the Halloween capital of the world, but 200 years ago, a witch unleashed an ancient evil on All Hallows’ Eve.
 Though the townspeople stopped it once, the evil is accidentally released again when a young girl discovers a forbidden pagan book.